 We follow a two year rolling programme in Physical Education (PE), using the 'REAL PE' scheme of work.
 Please follow the links below to see an overview of our PE curriculum, curriculum maps for each year group and the clear progression built into this scheme:

-In year 3 and year 4, children develop their swimming and water safety skills through a block of swimming lessons at Wellington Sports Centre.
+In year 3 and 4, children develop their swimming and water safety skills through a block of swimming lessons at Wellington Sports Centre.
 These lessons are planned and taught by trained swimming instructors who provide targets for each of the ability groups.
-For pupils who have not learnt to swim in year 3 and 4, there is a further opportunity to swim throughout Year 5 until the pupil is confidently able to swim a distance of 25 metres.
+For pupils who have not learnt to swim in year 3 and 4, there is a further opportunity to swim throughout Year 5 and 6 until the pupil is confidently able to swim a distance of 25 metres.
 Throughout Key Stage 2, outdoor adventurous activity (OAA) opportunities are provided through residential trips.

 Our PE kit is as follows: